sachssoft/sachssoft.Colors/README.md

 ## Requirements
 - .NET 6 or higher
-- .NET 8 or higher recommended
+- Recommended starting from .NET 8
 - Platform-independent